-This exercise will be worth 10 grade points, earned by accomplishing the following: 1) active participation and constructive group input; 2) a negotiated solution within the established range of possible outcomes; and 3) demonstration of practices discussed in the lecture and readings.
+This exercise will be worth a maximum of 10 grade points, earned by accomplishing the following: 1) active participation and constructive input in the exercise; 2) a negotiated solution within the established range of possible outcomes; and 3) demonstration of practices discussed in the lecture and readings.

-XIV.
+XVI.
 CASE STUDIES AND ANALYSIS INFORMATION